 This soup is comforting, fresh, healthy, and a gazillion times better than what you can buy in a can.
 If you want to take a few extra minutes out of your day and make this homemade Italian Herb Soup, and thank me later!
-The yogurt offers a nice creaminess when stirred into the broth.
+The yogurt or sour cream offers a nice creaminess when stirred into the broth.

 Italian Herb Soup

 This Italian Herb Soup is so tasty.
 I made the sage croutons to go with it, cause we love the mix.
 If you want to buy store bought croutons or opt out if you prefer.
 I find the croutons add texture but also a lot of flavors that completes the dish.

 Can I Make Italian Herb Soup in the Crockpot

 You can make the Italian Herb Soup in the crockpot.
 Follow the directions on cooking your carrots and onions on the stove top first.
 Then transfer to your crockpot and dump the ingredients into the crockpot.
 Cook on low for 6 hours.